mike-ferenduros/SwiftySockets/README.md

 SwiftySockets is IPv6 only.
 That isn't quite as dumb as it seems, as your OS will bridge to and from IPv4 networks automagically.

+It also requires Swift 3 / XCode 8, although you could probably port it back to Swift 2 without much trouble.

 At this point, just read the code, it's fairly self-explanatory.